Averagess/bitcollector-bot/README.md

 # BitCollector-Bot

-Responsible for interacting with Discord API and our backdoor.
+Responsible for interacting with Discord API and our express backend.
 Updates player data and provides players with information about their account statistics.